 Warm-up Activity: 5 min

-Distribute Handout A: Which Books Were Banned?
+Have students look over the Which Books Were Banned? list below.
 Ask students to take a few minutes to go through the handout and identify which books they feel were banned and which ones were not banned.

-Once students are done, you can use the Teacher Resource on Banned Books to reveal that all of the books on that list were banned and why they were banned.
+Once students are done, you can use the Teacher Resource on Banned Books list below to reveal that all of the books on that list were banned and why they were banned.

 Activity 1: 5-10 minutes